appbaseio/Docs/content/docs/reactivesearch/atlas-search/search-examples-with-react.md

 ---
-title: 'Search examples with React Searchbox'
+title: 'Search examples with React'
-meta_title: 'Search examples using React Searchbox'
+meta_title: 'Search examples using React Searchbox and ReactiveSearch'
-meta_description: 'Examples showing how to achieve different search use-cases with React Searchbox and Atlas Search'
+meta_description: 'Examples showing how to achieve different search use-cases with React and Atlas Search'
 keywords:
     - overview
     - atlas-search